 - 3. Frequent updates (Social Media)

-Recent events or hot topics are those for which you want latest information immediately, like for [nba lockout] where you may even get minutes old information
+Recent events or hot topics are those for which you want the latest information immediately, like for [nba lockout] where you may even get minutes old information.

 Regularly recurring events like [olympics] etc where you want most up-to-date results

-Seeing that these changes will effect 35% of all searches, its the biggest Algorithm change by Google as Panda was only 12%.
+Seeing that these changes will affect 35% of all searches, it’s the biggest Algorithm change by Google as Panda was only 12%.

-Let us see how Google will come to know whats the fresh and not the duplicate or repost of the same contents. if you post some fresh blog and news update and then someone else posted the same with some changes in it, so whats fresh in those terms and which one be ranking and given reputation.
+Let us see how Google will come to know what the fresh and not the duplicate or repost of the same contents. if you post some fresh blog and news update and then someone else posted the same with some changes in it, so what’s fresh in those terms, and which one be ranking and given reputation.

-I think we will like Google to come with search ranking factors to determine quality when it wants to rank something is both fresh and good.
+I think we will like Google to come up with search ranking factors to determine quality when it wants to rank something that is both fresh and good.